Respect for Human Rights

 The SUMCO Group regards respect for basic human rights to be an important social responsibility.
 We pursue a number of initiatives to be a company that "values people" and respects the human rights of all people associated with the SUMCO Group.

 We not only prohibit child labor, but base our business activities on a clearly defined, written policy which respects the rights of every child and prohibits forced labor.
-We provide appropriate wages according to each country's legally-stipulated minimum wage stipulated in the labor laws of each country, and work to keep working hours within appropriate limits by curtailing excessive overtime work.
+We had no problems with child labor and forced labor.

-SUMCO shares guidelines based on the above by posting them to the Company intranet.
+SUMCO develops guidelines based on the above and shares them internally by posting them to the Company intranet.

 - Promotion Framework

-The SUMCO Group annually convenes the Human Rights Awareness and Promotion Committee, as a framework for promoting employee awareness of human rights issues.
-The committee confirms the policies and details of human rights awareness initiatives for each fiscal year, while each plant or Group company implements activities in line with this policy.
+The SUMCO Group in Japan annually convenes the Human Rights Awareness and Promotion Committee, as a framework to promote employee awareness of human rights issues.
+The committee confirms the policies and details of human rights awareness initiatives, while each plant or Group company implements activities in line with this policy.
 The activities include invitation of outside experts to give talks and awareness training using audiovisual materials.

-In examining new businesses, we look at the laws of the country in question and other possible human rights/labor risk, but we do not discriminate based on factors unrelated to the legitimate interests of the business.
+In examining new businesses, we look at the laws of the country in question and other possible human rights/labor risks, and to ensure there is no discrimination based on factors unrelated to the legitimate interests of the business, we conduct internal training on the aforementioned policies.

 Major Themes Covered in Human Rights Awareness Training